Data Model Design for Search

 Analyzer

 An analyzer is an essential tool for processing and transforming text data.
 Its main function is to convert raw text into tokens and to structure them for indexing and retrieval.
-An analyzer typically consists of a tokenizer and a filter, which together perform the task of breaking down the text into manageable units (tokens) and refining these tokens for optimal search capabilities.
+It does that by tokenizing the string, dropping the stop words, and stemming the individual words into tokens.

 For further details, refer to Analyzer Overview.